 Overview

-At all ages people with Down syndrome are at risk for neurological problems caused by cervical spine disorders.
-In childhood craniovertebral instability is the predominant issue occurring in between 10- 20% of children with Down syndrome and though symptomatic instability only occurs in approximately 1%, the rare but potentially devastating consequences of cervical spine subluxation are well documented.
+At all ages people with Down syndrome are at increased risk for neurological problems caused by cervical spine disorders.
+In childhood, craniovertebral instability is the predominant issue, occurring in 7– 27% of children with Down syndrome.
+Symptomatic instability only occurs in 1-2%, but potentially devastating consequences are well documented.

 Identifying those at risk is not straightforward.
 Routine X ray screening is not recommended as X rays have poor predictive value and can be difficult to interpret.